How many weeks to reach your target reading speed

 What is a good reading speed for an adult?

-Does speed reading reduce comprehension?
+Does reading faster reduce comprehension?